zhouyizirui/Fighter/README.md

 ## Introduction

 This is a repository of a famous game named "打飞机", it was extremely pervasive in Wechat platform last year.
-I reimplement it with MVC architecture based on Cocos2dx.
+I implement it with MVC architecture based on Cocos2dx.

 ## MVC in Cocos2dx